ibm-cloud-docs/cli/reference/ibmcloud/cli_resource_group.md

 --tag-names value
 :   Comma-separated list of tag names.

+--resources-query value
+:   Global Search query string to retrieve the resources on which the tags should be attached

 --resource-name value
 :   The name of the resource on which the tags must be attached.